Introduction: The Power of Data Analysis

 – Identifying patterns and trends in the datasets

-Some examples of data analysis tools: Python, R Programming, MATLAB, SaS and Java
+Some examples of data analysis tools include Python, R Programming, MATLAB, SAS, and Java.
+Each has its strengths and ideal use cases.

 R Programming:

-- R is a programming language primarily suited for data analysis, statistical computing and statistical
+- R is a programming language primarily suited for data analysis, statistical computing, and statistical modeling

 MATLAB: